 |2 servings||calories per servings 950||protein serving 89 g||carbs per serving 24 g||total fat per serving 56 g|

 There’s a reason that steak and potatoes are classic comfort food: it’s simply, filling and delicious!
 In this recipe, springtime ramps - an elusive, wild edible and Appalachian delicacy - go into a compound butter that garnishes the steaks, just like you might see in your favorite steak house.
 The ramps also flavor the creamy, decadent potato gratin on the side.
-This menu will turn any meal into a special occasion.
+This recipe will turn any dinner into a special occasion.

 |Nutrition Facts||/ Per Serving|

 |Total Fat||56 g|

 • Heat oven to 400° F.

 • Zest and halve lemon.
 Juice 1 half.
 Cut remaining half into wedges.